BFI London Film Festival 2020 (reviews) – our quick read film reviews from the 64th edition of the festival

 Never Gonna Snow Again

 Sitting somewhere between comic-book fantasy and social satire, Małgorzata Szumowska and Michał Englert’s film is both beautiful and frustrating.
 Let’s start with the beauty; Never Gonna Snow Again is a stunning dissection of middle-class life, seen through the eyes of a rather gifted Ukrainian Masseur (Alec Utgoff).
-His home visits from one house to the next joyfully unpick the secrets and lies that hide behind the tall hedges of a chocolate-box suburbia of clandestine meetings and affairs.
-While full of wonder, originality, satire, and stunning performances, the screenplay suffers from a lack of breathing room, and ultimately, we are left hanging as the film closes, despite wanting so much more.
+His home visits from one house to the next joyfully unpick the secrets and lies that hide behind the tall hedges of a chocolate-box suburbia, where clandestine meetings and affairs abound.
+While full of wonder, originality, satire, and stunning performances, the screenplay suffers from a lack of breathing room and, ultimately, leaves us hanging as the film closes, despite wanting so much more.

 Wildfire

 By freely adapting Jean Cocteau’s play, Almodóvar creates a luscious and enthralling 30-minute spectacle that is both addictive and provocative.
 Here, one woman (Tilda Swinton) deals with her lover’s departure in a staged apartment overflowing with vibrant colours -with the final phone call between the pair echoing the narrative beauty of Alan Bennett’s classic Talking Heads in its complexity, passion and performance.
-At the same time, the darkest corners of human vengeance, pain and instability find a divine voice in the hands of Tilda Swinton.
+At the same time, the darkest corners of human vengeance, pain, and instability find a divine voice in Tilda Swinton’s hands.
 The resulting film is a short yet stunning piece of theatre that explores the current social lockdown and isolation we have all endured, and leaves us begging for more.

 Bad Tales